Fermi Geometry of the Higgs Sector: Fermions and Fermi normal coordinates

 The relation between singularity and unitarity can be made precise as follows.
 Consider the unitarity bound $\sigma_N \leq 4 \pi / E^2$ where $\sigma_N$ is the $N+4$ particle total cross section and $E = \sqrt{s_{12}}$ is the center of mass energy \cite{Maltoni:2001dc, Dicus:2004rg}.
 The cross section can be obtained from the scattering amplitude by integrating over the phase space of the $N+2$ final states.
 Based on a closed form expression for massless final states, which is derived in \cref{app:phase_space}, we have the general formula

 where $Q^\mu$ is the total momentum and $\eta^{\mu\nu}$ is the Minkowski metric.
 The symmetry factor $\rho_{N+2}$ accounts for any identical final states, while the dimensionless factor $\alpha_{N+2}$ accounts for the true masses of the final states, ranging from $1$ when they are all massless to $0$ when they saturate $E$.
-For the example process above with fermions of definite helicity, we find the cross section
+For the example process above with fermions of definite helicity, in the case that the contact term dominates, we find the cross section

 the scale of unitarity violation

 and the proper distance of the curvature singularity